-Earlier the West Bengal govt. was approached for 1 acre of land to set up the teacher’s training academy but there was no response, however the officials of AICTE are still hopeful for a future response from the Bengal govt.
+Earlier the West Bengal govt. was approached for 1 acre of land to set up the teacher’s training academy but there was no response, however, the officials of AICTE are still hopeful for a future response from the Bengal govt.

 AICTE is suggesting technical educational institutions to get its accreditation within a period of four years.
-Based on the benchmarks and standards of education and other measures, these universities will be granted excellent rating for a time frame of six years and good rating for a period of four years.
+Based on the benchmarks and standards of education and other measures, these universities will be granted excellent ratings for a time frame of six years and a good rating for a period of four years.

 The institutions that have applied for accreditation but missed on excellent or good rating, will be granted the status of “applied for”.
 The chairman of AICTE further said that the accreditation status of these institutions will be uploaded on the official website of AICTE.
-The accreditation will help these universities revamp their curriculum in sync with the modern technology.
+The accreditation will help these universities revamp their curriculum in sync with modern technology.
 It will assist innovation in research projects and undertaking autonomy.
 This will contribute to an impede growth in the academic excellence of these institutions, the chairman for AICTE added.

 At present, barring the IITs, not many Indian engineering colleges are known globally for imparting quality education, so this is the need for the hour of change.
 AICTE initiated four new schemes last year — Unnat Bharat Abhiyan, Trainee Teacher Scheme, Adjunct Faculty Scheme, and Margdarshan or Mentorship scheme.
-Mentioning the Margdarshan scheme, Sahasrabudhe said that an independent reputed institution or govt / self financed institution approved by AICTE will guide ten technical institutions for their academic elevation.
-AICTE is currently focusing on accreditation of 30- 50 % of technical institution in the coming two years and aims to accredate 100 % in the next four years.
+Mentioning the Margdarshan scheme, Sahasrabudhe said that an independent reputed institution or govt / self-financed institution approved by AICTE will guide ten technical institutions for their academic elevation.
+AICTE is currently focusing on accreditation of 30- 50 % of technical institutions in the coming two years and aims to accredate 100 % in the next four years.